SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 * A CSV file hosted on an HTTPS server.
 Attempting to run the lookup operator against a CSV hosted on an HTTP server will not be loaded in Sumo Logic.

 :::note
 This topic has information about the classic version of the `lookup` operator that works with the classic Lookup Tables feature.
-For information about the new, more scalable Lookup Tables feature and the new `lookup` operator that works with it, see [Lookup Tables](/docs/search/lookup-tables) and [lookup](#lookup).
+For information about the new, more scalable Lookup Tables feature and the new `lookup` operator that works with it, see <a href="/docs/search/lookup-tables">Lookup Tables</a> and <a href="#lookup">lookup</a>.
 :::

 **Syntax**